NathanBagelBurns/NathanBagelBurns/README.md

-Mathimatics is the cure to bordem.
+Mathematics is the cure to boredom.

 This GitHub page will hopefully serve as a small collection of my personal projects.
 Use, modify, or make fun of as you will.